|©Alfred A. Knopf|

 Four years after her mother’s death, Cheryl embarks on an epic and a fascinating pilgrimage of self-discovery—all by herself—hiking the 1,100-mile Pacific Crest Trail that starts from the Mexican border and ends on the Canadian border.
 Cheryl, though, begins her redemptive journey from the Mojave Desert, hiking through California and Oregon, and finally making it to the Bridge of the Gods, a cantilever bridge, and to Washington state.

-Wild: From Lost to Found on the Pacific Crest Trail is a fairly gripping real-life memoir etched with vivid details of Cheryl’s journey starting with her lack of preparedness, first with her humongous backpack she affectionately calls ‘Monster’ and then with her boots that cause her to lose the nails of her feet; the books she carries, (including the oft-repeated The Pacific Crest Trail, Volume 1: California) reads and burns on the PCT; the kind and helpful people, mostly fellow-hikers, she meets on the way and exchanges notes with; and the many nights she spends alone in her tent, listening to the voices in her head and the strange sounds outside.
+Wild: From Lost to Found on the Pacific Crest Trail is a fairly gripping memoir etched with vivid details of Cheryl’s journey starting with her lack of preparedness, first with her humongous backpack she affectionately calls ‘Monster’ and then with her ill-fitting boots that cause her to lose the nails of her feet; the books she carries (including the oft-repeated The Pacific Crest Trail, Volume 1: California), reads and burns on the PCT; the many kind and helpful people, mostly fellow-hikers, she meets on the way and exchanges notes with; and the nights she spends alone in her tent, eating granola bars, listening to the voices in her head and the strange sounds outside.

-Throughout her breathtaking journey, Cheryl frequently recalls, with a tinge of pain and sadness, the life she left behind—her childhood, the abusive father who abandoned them, the stepfather who admirably filled his shoes, remorse over her failed marriage, and finally, the one person who meant the world to her—her mother, and the illness that snatched her away.
-The flashbacks, however, do not take away the joy of reading about her hike, though, at 338 pages, I thought it was rather long.
-But it’s that kind of book where the author, and not the editor, would be justified in letting the reader decide.
-After all, it’s her story and she can choose to tell it any how she likes.
-Cheryl tells hers in first person, in an engaging and almost conversational style.
+Throughout her journey, Cheryl recalls, with a tinge of pain and sadness, the life she left behind—her childhood, the abusive father who abandoned them, the stepfather who admirably filled his shoes, remorse over her failed marriage, and finally, the one person who meant the world to her—her mother, and the illness that snatched her away.
+The frequent flashbacks, however, do not take away the joy of reading about her hike, though, at 338 pages, I thought it was a bit long.
+But considering it’s a deeply personal and emotionally-charged account of her early life, the writer would be justified in telling it any how she likes.
+Cheryl tells hers in first person, in a candid, engaging and almost conversational style.

 Wild struck a chord because I’d read of similar journeys of self-discovery, undertaken for different reasons.
 Notably, Peace Pilgrim: Her Life and Work in Her Own Words, where Peace Pilgrim (Mildred Lisette Norman) walked over 25,000 miles on a personal pilgrimage for peace; the classic Walden, a life in the woods of Massachusetts, by Henry David Thoreau; and my personal favourite, In Quest of God and In The Vision of God by Swami Ramdas, the Hindu monk who walked the length and breadth of undivided India in search of spiritual salvation.

-Every one of us must someday get on the trail, not necessarily a physical trail, and rediscover ourselves.
+Nearly every one of us must someday get on the trail, not necessarily a physical trail, and find ourselves.

 I plan to watch the 2014 screen adaptation of Wild where Reese Witherspoon plays Cheryl Strayed.
 I learnt of the film only after I read the book.